Solar Orbiter's Energetic Particle Detector (EPD) HET

 will allow discrimination of forward/backward penetrating particles.

 HET consists of two sensor double-ended heads, one pointing sun/anti-sunward, the other out of the ecliptic.
 Thus, HET has a total of four viewing directions.
 Both HET sensors are identical and consist of a double-ended set of solid state detectors and a high-density calorimeter scintillator.
-Current trades still involve BGO and GSO as scintillator materials.

-The HET entrance collimator is protected by a 50 microns thick aluminium foil that reduces the low-energy particle flux on the front detector.
+The HET entrance collimator is protected by a 50 microns thick Kapton® foil that reduces the low-energy particle flux on the front detector.
 In addition, the front detector is divided into concentric segments that allow us to reduce the proton count rate during high intensity events.
 In such situations, the thresholds on the larger segment are increased to beyond the energy deposit of protons.
 This scheme retains the detection power for the much rarer heavy ions while reducing the counting rate for the abundant protons.
 HET will trigger on the second detector in the telescopes.

-Figure: Simple view of the HET assembly
+Figure: CAD view of the HET assembly